artyom-mameev/quester/README.md

 - The validation mechanism for user input is separated and implemented using Java Bean Validation;
-- Data integrity validation for complex objects is a part of the business logic (which allows not to open their internals to external validators), user errors generating unchecked exceptions that wraps into other exceptions depending on the level of abstraction, and once the controller level is reached a low-level exception generates, then handles by an external handler that answers the client request with the appropriate error with the root cause text of the exception.
-This allowed to separate the user error handling from the corresponding levels and focus solely on the logic corresponding to the particular level of abstraction;
+- Data integrity validation for complex objects is a part of the business logic (which allows not to open their internals to external validators).
+User errors generates unchecked exceptions that wraps into other exceptions depending on the level of abstraction, and once the controller level is reached, there generates a low-level exception that handles by an external handler that answers the client request with the appropriate error using the root cause text of the exception.
+This allowed to separate the user error handling from the business logic levels and focus solely on the logic corresponding to a particular level of abstraction;
 - REST API controllers and dynamic page content controllers are separated and can function self-sufficiently;